GeoscienceAustralia/ga-aem/README.md

 	- PETSc is only required for compiling galeiallatonce.exe, not executing it.
 	- PETSc is not required for executing the precompiled Windows programs.
 	- Linux users will need to install PETSc on your system.
-	- Windows users can obtain the header files and precompiled libraries from the GitHub
+	- Windows users can obtain the header files and precompiled libraries from the GitHub, here
 		- https://github.com/rcb547/petsc-3.4.3-vs2013, or
 		- git clone git@github.com:rcb547/petsc-3.4.3-vs2013.git.